emily-flambe/notes-for-goats/README.md

   ```
 - Check `LOCAL_LLM_URL` doesn't include `/api` at the end
 - For best performance: 16GB+ RAM, GPU or Apple Silicon recommended

-### OpenAI Issues

-- Verify your API key is valid
-- Check for rate limiting or quota issues
-- Ensure your OpenAI account has billing set up

 ## Planned Features